-Applications to become a mentor with the Global Community Mentorship Program for the September 2017 - Spring 2018 academic year are now closed!
+Applications to become a mentor with the Global Community Mentorship Program for Fall 2019 - Spring 2020 is open!

 What is the Global Community Mentorship Program?

 The GCMP, formerly known as the International Mentorship Program, was created to help new students of various backgrounds adjust to their new surroundings.
 New students are matched with a student volunteer, called a mentor.
 Mentors provide new students with information about resources and opportunities at SFU that might be of interest, invite them to social and cultural events on and off campus, and answer questions about day-to-day life in Canada.